-Dreamhost is a little bit more expensive than Bluehost, but their pricing plans are more structured when it comes to choosing shared or managed hosting plans.
-Bluehost does not provide as well managed services like Dreamhost’s infrastructure management, malware scans, and DDoS protection.
+Dreamhost is a little bit more expensive than Bluehost, but their pricing plans are more structured when it comes to choosing shared or managed-to-host plans.
+Bluehost does not provide as well-managed services as Dreamhost’s infrastructure management, malware scans, and DDoS protection.

 Final Remarks – What’s best for you?

 Both DreamHost and Bluehost are great hosting companies that provide an extensive range of tools, features, and services.
 But here is the deal.